petersulyok/diskinfo/docs/source/intro.rst

     /dev/sdb
     /dev/sdc

-The caller can also apply filters (i.e. included and excluded disk types) for both functions and can query only subset of the disks based on one or more specific :class:`~diskinfo.DiskType`.
-The list of disk can be also sorted.
+The caller can also apply filters (i.e. included and excluded disk types) for both functions and can query only a subset of the disks based on one or more specific :class:`~diskinfo.DiskType`.
+The list of disks can also be sorted.

 Use case 3: translate between traditional and persistent disk names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^